Code-Institute-Submissions/CI-MS4-The-Record-Store/README.md

 ## UX:
 ### Design choices
 I wanted to keep the design very clean and minimal to keep with modern web design trends, I looked at many different online music stores and found a lot of the designs to be very busy and cluttered.
-I site that found to meet the style that I wanted was [The Record Hub](https://therecordhub.com/) so I wanted to see if I could recreate a similar design.
+A site that found to meet the style that I wanted was [The Record Hub](https://therecordhub.com/) so I wanted to see if I could recreate a similar design.
 With the design and layout decided on I wanted to find a colour scheme that was vibrant and modern.
-I checked through some lists of popular colour schemes of 2020 on sites like [Visme](https://visme.co/) and [Design Shack](https://designshack.net/) and found a colour scheme that Spotify had used it's Taste Rewind promotion to inline with what I was looking for.
+I checked through some lists of popular colour schemes of 2020 on sites like [Visme](https://visme.co/) and [Design Shack](https://designshack.net/) and found a colour scheme that Spotify had used for it's Taste Rewind promotion to be inline with what I was looking for.

 ![website color scheme 45](https://visme.co/blog/wp-content/uploads/2016/09/website45.jpg)